 How to Create Your Own Bucket List

-Actually creating the bucket list and envisioning what we wanted out of life was the fun part.
+Creating the bucket list and envisioning what we want out of life is the fun part.
 Here’s what we did to create ours.

 Write down anything you can think of that you would want to do, see, or accomplish in your lifetime.
 Make sure you are thinking about things YOU really want.
 What are you passionate about?
 What brings you joy?
 How do you want to contribute?

-Don’t put anything on your list that you’d do because other people would think it was cool (i.e. for the ‘gram).
+Don’t put anything on your list that you’d do because other people would think it was cool.
 A question to ask yourself as you are thinking through this is: If you weren’t allowed to talk about or share the experience in any way after it was complete, would you still want to do it?